kptdev/kpt/site/guides/namespace-provisioning-ui.md

 - Using the `Add Resource` button, add a new Resource Quota resource
   - Name the resource `base`
   - Set Max CPU Requests to 40 and Max Memory Requests to 40G
-- Click on the Kptfile resource, add a new mutator
+- Click on the Kptfile resource and add a new mutator
   - Search for `replacements` and select `apply-replacements` with the latest version available for selection
   - Select the `ApplyReplacements: update-rolebinding` for the function config